 An individual phone number refers to a direct number assigned to you as an individual and employee at UWM.
 This number would be the phone number someone would call to speak to you directly or to leave you a voicemail.

 A shared phone number refers to a number that reaches a group of individuals or a department/location.
 For example, a phone number shared by multiple employees, the front desk for a department, reception area, or call center.

-No, only individual phone lines are part of this phase of the project.
-Fax machines and credit card machines will be addressed in later phases of the project.
+Fax machines and credit card machines will be addressed in a later phase of the project.